tszwinglitw/5004-TeamActivities/Module06/README.md

 * Sort data using the `Collections.sort()` method and sorted() method in streams
 * Sort data using lambda expressions
 * Use the `TreeSet` and `TreeMap` classes to keep data presorted in a collection
+* Identify the benefits of a Strategy Pattern for sorting data

 ## Comparators and Sorting